 The Nurses is a visual art installation consisting of 25 bizarre glove puppets.
 Each in various stages of disrepair: clothing, stitches, stuffing, even faces falling apart.
-They were created to discuss the decline of the National Health Service (NHS) in Britain.
-However since presenting them in Denmark, it is clear this is a problem within all health care environments and the work resonates universally.

 The installation appears as a series of vignettes in which the nurses are trying to repair one another, mending and rebuilding themselves.
 One sewing another’s costume, another painting the face of another, some literally holding each other together.
 Held in these animated poses they contain an uncanny quality, a sense of supernatural life: demanding the audience to imagine narrative and context.

 Accompanied by a found sound score composed by Myles Houghton, rhythmic mechanical sounds trigger the eye to dart from nurse to nurse, imposing a sense of urgency on the spectator.

 The vignettes stand on a circular plinth measuring 144cm diameter x 100cm high, they are lit from above with single, hanging light source.

 The installation is available for presentation.
 Please contact us for further information.